thoughtspot/thoughtspot.github.io/_includes/content/share-answersandpinboards-specify-permissions.md

 7. If your ThoughtSpot environment is embedded, select **Embedded link format** to generate a URL for your host application context.
 This option allows you to ensure that the links to the object in email notifications go to the appropriate application URL.

-5. You can also copy a direct link to the Answer, Pinboard, or visualization within a Pinboard that you are sharing, and separately send that link to users after you share the object with them.
+5. You can also copy a direct link to the answer, Liveboard, or visualization within a Liveboard that you are sharing, and separately send that link to users after you share the object with them.
 Simply click the **Copy link** button at the bottom of the sharing dialog box.

     {: id="share-direct-link"}
     Note that sending users this link does not share the object with them.
 You must also share the object by clicking the **Share** button at the bottom of the dialog box.